dariusrosendahl/homebridge-roomba690/README.md

 ## This project is not being actively updated.
 Please feel free to create a fork and develop extra functionality!

+**Just a fork of https://github.com/gbro115/homebridge-roomba690 because he's not updating the repo anymore**

 [![npm version](https://badge.fury.io/js/homebridge-roomba690.svg)](http://badge.fury.io/js/homebridge-roomba690)

 homebridge-roomba690